How to Start a Humanist Group in Your Area

 Another vitally important issue to discuss is what sort of relationship the group wants to have with the AHA.
 A working relationship between the AHA and local groups is beneficial for both parties.
 The AHA is always excited about helping to start local Humanist groups, and works hard to support and sustain them.
 Our combined years of experience with local groups, along with many of our resources that we can usually provide for free, or at cost, can help our groups flourish.
 We hope that the relationship that is built between local group leaders and AHA field staff is one that will also translate into a willingness to establish a formal relationship between the two organizations.

 Affiliates, many of whom are primarily associated with other national organizations, are local groups who agree with the mission of the AHA while maintaining a clear and separate identity.
 Affiliates receive benefits from the AHA with a minimal amount of commitment.
 Affiliating with the AHA is a good first step for some local groups to gain exposure to the wider Humanist community.
-Some benefits include: .
+Click here to see affiliate benefits (PDF 18.5KB).

-Being a Chartered Chapter of the AHA involves a close level of relationship.
-Chartered Chapters are in substantial agreement with the AHA's policies, goals and mission.
-Being a part of the structure of the AHA, Chartered Chapters receive preference when it comes to the allocation of resources.
-The AHA and its Chartered Chapters work together, which allows for a clear sense of identification and a chance for unity of action, all toward the goal of advancing Humanism.
+Being a Chapter of the AHA involves a close level of relationship.
+Chapters are in substantial agreement with the AHA's policies, goals and mission.
+Being a part of the structure of the AHA, Chapters receive preference when it comes to the allocation of resources.
+The AHA and its Chapters work together, which allows for a clear sense of identification and a chance for unity of action, all toward the goal of advancing Humanism.
 Chapters receive all the benefits of Affiliates and may receive priority in the allocation of those resources.
-Additional benefits include:
+Click here to see chapter benefits (PDF 22KB).

-To learn more about any or all of these exciting relationships that your group can form with the AHA, the largest democratic organization in the nation that is promoting the Humanist lifestance, contact us via email at email@example.com or by phone at 800/837-3792 and ask to speak to Eric Nguyen, our field assistant who works on AHA field programs.
+To learn more about any or all of these exciting relationships that your group can form with the AHA, the largest democratic organization in the nation that is promoting the Humanist lifestance, contact Grassroots Coordinator Rachael Berman at firstname.lastname@example.org or on our toll-free line at (800) 837-3792.

 We welcome you into the exciting and ever changing Humanist movement.
 It is through the dedication and hard work of people such as yourself that we are where we are today.
 With your drive and ingenuity, the potential exists to further advance humanistic ideals into society.
 The AHA is excited about that possibility, and wants to work with you to make it happen.